aaronlin79/document-scanner/README.md

 # Document Scanner

-A simple document scanner built with well-known computer vision methods in Python and OpenCV.
+A document scanner built with well-known computer vision methods in Python and OpenCV.

 This project takes a photo of a document, detects the page boundary, corrects perspective distortion, and produces a high-contrast scanned result.
 It was developed as part of a computer vision course (EE146 @ UCR) and focuses on implementing the full pipeline from edge detection to perspective rectification and document enhancement.